rethc/TalentOnboard/README.md

 # Software Developer - Onboarding Project

-Please see repo for improved version https://github.com/rethc/Dashboard
+Please see repo for improved/refactored version https://github.com/rethc/Dashboard

 Welcome to my react web application that demonstrates CRUD (Create, Read, Update and Delete) operations on an SQL database.